WW-FL: Secure and Private Large-Scale Federated Learning: Additional Benchmarks

-As for~ResNet9, \FLname trains the model faster than regular~FL, but both converge to a similar accuracy in most cases after~2000 rounds.
+\paragraph{LeNet/MNIST} We show additional evaluation results for~LeNet trained on~MNIST for~2000 iterations in~Fig.~\ref{fig:MNIST-FL-HyFL-FedAvg-FLTrust-TrimmedMean-2000-all-attack-equally-distributed}~(equally-distributed), Fig.~\ref{fig:MNIST-FL-HyFL-FedAvg-FLTrust-TrimmedMean-2000-all-attack-focused}~(focused), and~Fig.~\ref{fig:MNIST-FL-HyFL-FedAvg-FLTrust-TrimmedMean-2000-all-attack-cluster-focused}~(cluster-focused).
+As for ResNet9, \FLname trains the model faster than regular~FL, but both converge to a similar accuracy in most cases after~2000 rounds.
 Here, the advantage of~\FLname over regular~FL mostly lies in the faster convergence: after only~100 rounds of training, \FLname nearly reaches~98\% accuracy, regardless of the attack or attack setting.
 Also, there is little difference between the three aggregation schemes for the realistic settings.
 For the~0.2 poison rate, FedAvg starts to struggle a lot to train the model.
 This can mostly be seen for~FedAvg in regular~FL and sometimes in~\FLname.

-\subsubsection{Additional Results for Q6}
+\subsection{Additional Results for Q6}

-\paragraph{ResNet9/CIFAR10} We present the extended evaluation of the trimmed mean variant for~CIFAR10 under all attacks and attack settings in~\FLname.
-The plots are divided into the three distributions for malicious clients and show the evaluation results for~2000 iterations.
-Fig.~\ref{fig:CIFAR10-HyFL-TrimmedMean-Variant-2000-all-attack-equally-distributed} shows equally-distributed, Fig.~\ref{fig:CIFAR10-HyFL-TrimmedMean-Variant-2000-all-attack-focused} shows focused, and~Fig.~\ref{fig:CIFAR10-HyFL-TrimmedMean-Variant-2000-all-attack-cluster-focused} shows cluster-focused.
-We compare trimmed mean with our trimmed mean variant when samling~10, 100 and~1000 coordinates.
+~ \paragraph{ResNet9/CIFAR10} We present the extended evaluation of our trimmed mean variant for~CIFAR10 when sampling~10, 100, and~1000 coordinates under all attacks and attack settings.
+Again, the plots show the evaluation results for~2000 iterations and are divided into three distributions for malicious clients: Fig.~\ref{fig:CIFAR10-HyFL-TrimmedMean-Variant-2000-all-attack-equally-distributed} shows equally-distributed, Fig.~\ref{fig:CIFAR10-HyFL-TrimmedMean-Variant-2000-all-attack-focused} shows focused, and~Fig.~\ref{fig:CIFAR10-HyFL-TrimmedMean-Variant-2000-all-attack-cluster-focused} shows cluster-focused.

 In most cases, all four aggregations perform equally and the final validation accuracy is nearly the same.
 The only difference can be seen with the cluster-focused attack distribution and~0.2 poison rate.
 Here, trimmed mean achieves a substantially lower accuracy than the trimmed mean variant.
 We assume that is because cluster-focused acts more like a model poisoning attack and trimmed mean variant deals better with this by discarding whole gradients rather than operating coordinate-wise.